 The Consumption Footprint is a Life Cycle Assessment (LCA)-based set of indicators for assessing the environmental impact of EU consumption aiming at monitoring progress towards EU policy ambitions, such as circular economy (Circular Economy Action Plan), zero pollution (Zero Pollution Action Plan), sustainable food production (Farm to Fork Strategy) and biodiversity conservation (EU Biodiversity Strategy for 2030).
 The importance of a consumption and supply-chain perspective as well as the relevance of environmental footprint information regarding consumption and products have been reiterated in new environmental policies under the European Green Deal.The indicator can be assessed in combination with the Domestic Footprint, which focuses only on the territorial impacts.

 Moreover, assessing the environmental impacts of consumption of goods and services is crucial for achieving the Sustainable Development Goal on responsible production and consumption (SDG 12).

-This assessment framework is built on a “Consumption”-based perspective in which environmental impacts of the entire product life cycle (raw material extraction, production, use phase, re-use/recycling and disposal) are allocated to the country where the product is consumed (EU Consumption Footprint) or the consumer who purchases the good (EU Consumer Footprint).
+This assessment framework is built on a Consumption-based perspective in which environmental impacts of the entire product life cycle (raw material extraction, production, use phase, re-use/recycling and disposal) are allocated to the country where the product is consumed.
 Therefore, based on trade statistics, environmental impacts of the production of imported goods consumed in the EU are included in the analysis, whereas the impacts of production of exported goods are not.

 Publications and dissemination